Why Am I Suddenly Getting Dizzy When I Stand Up?

 Common causes of dizziness

-Lightheadedness can occur when your brain or inner ear fail to receive adequate blood flow.
-This can happen for a variety of reasons such as aging, artery hardening, high blood pressure, diabetes, or excessive cholesterol levels.
+Lightheadedness can occur when your brain or inner ear fails to receive adequate blood flow.
+This can happen for a variety of reasons, such as:

 Vertigo